 With the crazy success that we are looking at now, it is hard to believe that Marvel almost ceased to exist years back.

 Very much like most of their superhero movies, there is usually a phase where it all seems lost.
 The heroes are losing the war, the city that they are trying to protect is in ruins.
 Ultimately, they managed to overcome those difficulties to emerge victoriously.

 Below is a break down of Marvel’s story.

 In 1996: Marvel filed for bankruptcy

 The year 1996 is probably the darkest day for Marvel.

-With the company losing money after a series of financial bubbles and bad decisions, Marvel
+With the company losing money after a series of financial bubbles and bad decisions, what Marvel did:

 - Laid off one-third of their employees

 Desperate to stay afloat, Marvel sold the cinematic rights of their characters to whoever willing to put some money into their pocket.

 Given the circumstances, most of these deals were not in favour of Marvel.